Blog Listen About Listen Free →

 The After-Tax Comparison

-Home Equity ($500K) $500,000 $500,000** $28,000–$42,000/yr $672,000 gross***
+Home Equity ($500K)$500,000$500,000**$28,000-$42,000/yr$672,000 gross***

-*Assumes 20–25% effective tax rate on 401(k) withdrawals. **Home equity is after-tax only at current value — capital gains may apply at sale. ***At 3% annual appreciation, before subtracting carrying costs.
+*Assumes 20-25% effective tax rate on 401(k) withdrawals **Home equity is after-tax only at current value — capital gains may apply at sale ***At 3% annual appreciation, before subtracting carrying costs

-Here’s why the 401(k) wins despite taxes: you don’t withdraw $500K all at once.
-You draw it down over 20–30 years in retirement, often at a lower tax bracket than you’re in today.
+Here’s why: you don’t withdraw $500K from a 401(k) all at once.
+You draw it down over 20-30 years in retirement, often at a lower tax bracket than you’re in today.
 And the entire balance grows tax-deferred until you touch it.
-The house?
-Every dollar of carrying cost hits you right now, out of your post-divorce income.

 The True Cost of Keeping the House

 Let’s model a real scenario.
-Your house is worth $750,000 with a $250,000 mortgage remaining — $500,000 in equity.
+Your house is worth $750,000 with a $250,000 mortgage remaining.
+That gives you $500,000 in equity.
 You keep the house.
 Your ex takes retirement accounts.

 Monthly costs on a single income:

-Total monthly housing cost: approximately $3,388 — $40,650 per year.
-Just to hold the asset.
+That’s $40,650 per year — just to hold the asset.
 On one income.

-And that’s the expected costs.
-It doesn’t include the $30,000 roof replacement in year 4, or the $15,000 HVAC system in year 7.
-Over 10 years, you’ll spend $406,500 or more in carrying costs.
+Over 10 years, you’ll spend $406,500 or more in carrying costs on that house.
 That’s money that doesn’t build your retirement.
 Doesn’t earn compound interest.
 Doesn’t grow.

-There’s also the refinancing problem.
-To get your ex’s name off the mortgage, you have to qualify on your own income.
 And when you finally sell?
-If the home has appreciated beyond the $250,000 individual capital gains exclusion (down from $500,000 for married couples), you’ll owe capital gains tax on the overage.
+If the home has appreciated beyond the $250,000 individual capital gains exclusion ($500,000 for married couples, but you’re not married anymore), you’ll owe capital gains tax on the overage.

 The True Value of Retirement Accounts

-Now let’s look at what’s happening with the $500,000 your ex walked away with in that 401(k):
+Now let’s look at what’s happening with the $500,000 your ex walked away with in that 401(k).

-Year $500K in 401(k) at 7% $500K Home Equity at 3% (Gross) Home Equity Net of Carrying Costs
+Year$500K in 401(k) at 7%$500K Home Equity at 3% Appreciation (Gross)Home Equity Net of Carrying Costs

 Look at Year 10.
 The 401(k) holder has $983,576.
-The house holder has roughly $265,458 in net equity after a decade of carrying costs.
-That’s a gap of over $700,000.
-From a settlement that said 50/50.
+The house holder has roughly $265,458 in net equity after a decade of carrying costs — and that’s assuming no major repairs.

 How Retirement Account Transfers Work

-Splitting retirement accounts in divorce doesn’t trigger taxes or penalties when done properly.
-For a 401(k) or pension, you need a Qualified Domestic Relations Order (QDRO).
-For IRAs, the transfer is handled through the divorce decree.
 The transfer itself is tax-free.
 You roll your share into your own IRA or retirement account, and it continues to grow tax-deferred.
 Taxes only come into play when you eventually withdraw — ideally decades from now, at a potentially lower tax rate.

 Roth vs. Traditional: The After-Tax Wrinkle

-Not all retirement dollars are equal.
-A $500,000 Roth IRA is worth more than a $500,000 traditional 401(k) because Roth withdrawals are tax-free.
 A $500,000 traditional 401(k), by contrast, will be taxed as ordinary income when you withdraw it.
 At a 22% federal bracket, that’s really worth about $390,000 in spending power.
-Know which type of retirement account you’re looking at before you agree to any division.

-Running the Full Numbers — A $1M+ Settlement Scenario
+Running the Numbers — A Full Comparison

-Let’s run a detailed scenario that mirrors what I see with clients who have $1M–$2M in marital assets:
+Let’s run a detailed scenario that mirrors what I see with clients who have $1M-$2M in marital assets.

 The settlement: